blankoworld/makefly/special/about.md

 * create posts
 * add tags to them
+* add specific keywords to them
 * add image
 * generate an RSS feed
 * give some static files (for an example to share PDF)
 * have your own template
+* create some static pages
 * translate Makefly in your language
 * prepare some post and publish them in the future
 * add comments on each post